MistyCommunity/Python-SDK/README.md

 from mistyPy.Events import Events
 ```

 There are then two ways of interacting with the events.
-The first is to use a callback function for every new message returned after the successful subscribtion, the second is to reference the event object itself.
+The first is to use a callback function for every new message returned after the successful subscription, the second is to reference the event object itself.
 By default all event registrations are set to trigger once then unregister.
 To set an event registration to constantly trigger use the `keep_alive` parameter and set it to `True`.

 Example: